In This Hub:

 Putting Yourself In Dangerous Situations Without The Correct Mindset

 When it comes to rape prevention, there is NO bigger can of worms than this subject.
-That is because inherent to many women's attitude is "It can't happen to me."
+That is because inherent to many women's attitude is the belief "It can't happen to me."

 The attitude that it can't happen to you brings a thunderin' herd of complicating factors.
 Why should you bother to take precautions if it won't happen anyway?
 Do you wear garlic around your neck to keep away the vampires?
 Then why worry about being raped -- especially if you're having a good time?